 H.L.
 Hunley Conservation Lab

 During the Civil War, the Hunley became the first ever combat submarine to sink an enemy ship!
-It mysteriously sunk and was lost 4 miles off the coast of Charleston.
-The sub was discovered in 1995 — and later raised in 2000.
+It mysteriously sunk and was lost four miles off the coast of Charleston, SC.
+The sub was discovered in 1995 and later raised in 2000.
 Since then, the Hunley has been excavated and is in the process of being conserved in the Warren Lasch Conservation Center in North Charleston.
-The Center is a large warehouse equipped with a special tank for the vessel and a conservation lab.
-Scientists and conservators have worked for fifteen years trying to solve the mystery of the Hunley.
+The center is a large warehouse equipped with a conservation lab and a special tank for the vessel.
+Scientists and conservators have worked for over 20 years trying to solve the mystery of the Hunley.

-Our goal was to tell the history and context surrounding the Hunley, as well as educate visitors on the ground-breaking conservation work that has been developed right on site!
-Collaborating closely with the Friends of the Hunley team, we designed, fabricated, and installed this educational and interactive exhibit space.
+The mission behind this exhibit is to tell the history and context surrounding the Hunley, while also educating visitors on the ground-breaking conservation work that has been developed right on site.
+Collaborating closely with the Friends of the Hunley team, we designed, fabricated, and installed this educational and interactive exhibit experience.